Stable Coins – Catalyst to Cryptocurrency

 - Stable coins are mostly used in DeFi applications, such as lending and borrowing.

 - Fiat collateralized and Real collateralized coins require an added cost of maintaining the vault which stores the asset and this cost can be high.

-- Regular audits are required to check the transparency and reserves of the organization issuing the coins, which in itself is a burden.
+- Stable coins may face regulatory hurdles as they are still a relatively new concept.
+Regular audits are required to check the transparency and reserves of the organization issuing the coins, which in itself is a burden.